 If you choose to apply for Regular Decision, you will receive a non-binding decision from Drexel by April 1.
 If accepted, you have until May 1 to confirm your acceptance.

 Refer to the First-Year Application Instructions for a list of required materials.

 Drexel has a Test-Optional admission policy.
 Students are welcome to submit SAT or ACT scores if they feel the scores are indicative of their academic achievement, but they are not a required part of the application.

 Drexel allows first-year applicants to choose whether to submit standardized test scores.
 Applicants who opt to submit are offered some flexibility in which test(s) will fulfill the standardized test score review.
 Learn more about Standardized Testing Requirements.

 Note: BS/BA+MD Early Assurance applicants are required to submit SAT or ACT scores.
-Applicants may also be asked to submit SAT or ACT scores for accelerated degree program consideration.

 For full exam results submitted, Drexel will consider your highest section scores on the TOEFL exam.
 If you would like for your MyBest™ score to be used in the review of your application, be sure to submit the full score report for all sections that comprise the MyBest™ Score.